aktyz/push_swap/README.md

 TODO => Add two more errors checks:
 	- some arguments aren’t integers
 	- some arguments are bigger than an integer
+	- remove unusued "initial index of the node"

 TODO => Complete write_output() function as per subject requirements